Peterpiotr/siguren-documentation/docs/source/installation/controls-installation/setting-drive.rst

 MS Controller settings
 ======================

-Each Motosuiveur system is fitted with a servo motor that adapts the rotation of the worm screw to the orders given to the hoist motor.
+Each MotoSuiveur® system is fitted with a servo motor that adapts the rotation of the worm screw to the orders given to the hoist motor.
 The servo motor is controlled by a MS Controller that embeds a software especially developed Siguren Technologies.
 MS Controller is connected directly to the servo motor through a dedicated cable that controls the servo motor and sends position data back to the controller.